Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 Consent within the Clients Details page

-You can upload consent and consent-related documents whenever you want to, directly from the client details screen of your dashboard.
+You can upload consent and consent-related documents whenever you want to, directly from the consumer's Clients details page.

-Status - the current status of the consent
+Status: the current status of the consent documentation.

 Uploading consent from the dashboard